 While bidding on business and private janitorial contracts is a great way to build your business, many small janitorial businesses overlook government contracts.

-Learning how to bid on government contracts may seem intimidating because there is generally more paperwork involved.
-It helps to have a D-U-N-S number before you place your first bid.
+Before you place your first bid, it helps to have a D-U-N-S number — a unique nine-character number used to identify your organization.
 You can register at no cost and get your number on the Dun & Bradstreet website.

 You can find government bid opportunities online.
 Official government sites end in .mil or .gov.
 You can search janitorial contracts up for bid by geographical location, job type, and posting date.